coinbase-samples/exchange-sdk-go/README.md

 ## Accessing the API

-Once the client is initialized, make the desired call.
-For example, to [list accounts](accounts/list_accounts.go), pass in the request object, check for an error, and if nil, process the response.
+After initializing the client, you need to set up the appropriate service to access specific API endpoints.
+For example, to [list accounts](accounts/list_accounts.go), initialize the accounts service, pass in the request object, check for an error, and, if nil, process the response.

 ```
 accountsSvc := accounts.NewAccountsService(client)